sg-crest A Singapore Government Agency Website

 Before you file, check whether the simplified or standard proceedings apply to your case.

-If the simplified proceedings apply
+If the simplified proceedings (in PHC) apply

 Refer to the steps to file through the Community Justice and Tribunals System (CJTS).

-If the standard proceedings apply
+If the standard proceedings (in PHC) apply

 Refer to the steps to file through eLitigation.